You've done the therapy. You understand your patterns. Now it's time to resolve them, not manage them for another decade.

 You are able to do this work sober.

-It is not all your fault, but your patterns shape your outcomes.
+It is not all your fault, but the patterns that shape your outcomes are your problem.
 That is your power.

 You understand everything is a co-creation.